 The Mat-Su Health Foundation (MSHF) is offering Coronavirus Prevention and Response (CPR) grants of up to $50,000 to Mat-Su nonprofit organizations.
-The grants are designed to support local nonprofits as they address unplanned expenses and/or lost revenue relating to the Coronavirus pandemic.
+These unrestricted grants are designed to support local nonprofits as they address unplanned expenses and/or lost revenue relating to the COVID-19 coronavirus pandemic.
 Applications submitted under this program will receive expedited handling.
 Assistance securing a line of credit is also available.

 How to Apply

-The same grant application that is used for Target Wellness grants must be used and submitted online at this link.
+CPR grant applications must be submitted online at this link.

-Examples of things that may be funded by this special Coronavirus (COVD-19) grant program include:
+Examples of things that may be funded by the CPR grant program include:

 - Support to build and develop pandemic education and prevention strategies for an organization’s staff and clients.